 Where did the money come from?

 We believe that ironworking has taken place in the upper Don valley around Huthwaite and Thurgoland since the 1300s.
 Men called Smith appear in the tax records.

-Francis Wortley (1534 – 1583) married Mary Swyft (1538 – 1581); the Swyft family had ironworking interests in the Don valley and were litigious in protecting those interests.
+Francis Wortley (1534 – 1583) married Mary Swyft (1538 – 1581).
+The Swyft family had ironworking interests in the Don valley and were litigious in protecting those interests.

-Elizabeth then married William Cavendish 1st Earl of Devonshire (1552 – 1626), the second surviving and favourite son of Bess of Hardwick (later Elizabeth Talbot Countess of Shrewsbury).
+Elizabeth Boughton then married William Cavendish (1552 – 1626), the second surviving and favourite son of Bess of Hardwick (later Elizabeth Talbot Countess of Shrewsbury).
 He would become the First Earl of Devonshire – a title he bought from King James I.

-William Cavendish (Newcastle) was a close friend of Charles I, he became famous as an equestrian, playwright, swordsman and became a tutor to the young Charles II, Prince of Wales.
-In the Civil War, he commanded the royalist forces in the north of England.
+William Cavendish (Newcastle) was a close friend of Charles I, he gained a reputation as an equestrian, playwright and swordsman and became a tutor to the young Charles II, Prince of Wales.
+In the Civil War, he commanded the royalist forces in the north of England at his own expense.

 Who managed the Iron Industry of South Yorkshire?